The Recording Angel

 The Recording Angel is a sculpture located in Waupun, Wisconsin, United States.
 It was added to the National Register of Historic Places in 1974.
 A recording angel is assigned by God with the task of recording the events, actions, and prayers of each individual human.

 History

 The angel was sculpted by Lorado Taft.
-He was commissioned to create the sculpture by his friend, Clarence Shaler, in memory of his wife, Blanche.
+He was commissioned to create the sculpture by his friend, Clarence Addison Shaler, in memory of his wife, Blanche.